jason-pomerleau/uikit-gutenberg/README.md

 4. Try out each block and discover the power of UIKit with Gutenberg

 ## Usage
-These blocks aren't made to replace the standard gutenberg blocks, but instead to work with them.

 Its very simple, ideally you would start with the uk-container block which would hold all of the other blocks.

 If you want to style certain blocks differently outside of wordpress/uikit, you can add the styleless-container block and give it a class which you can use in your styles.